-The application site was left vacant, dilapidated and neglected for a considerable period of time and this has not had a positive impact on the character and appearance of its immediate surroundings, despite the site being, to an extent, screened and softened in views by distance and mature trees and other foliage.
-In any event, the site was previously occupied by a large building that also had its own impact upon the visual character and appearance of the area.
+The application site was left vacant for a considerable period of time and this has not had a positive impact on the character and appearance of its immediate surroundings, despite the site being, to an extent, screened and softened in views by distance and mature trees and other foliage.

-In this case, the vicinity of the application site has a mixed character, with a variety of conventional dwelling types, sizes, building-to-building separations, orientations and relationships and a variety of external materials.
+It is not considered that there has been any material change in the visual character and appearance of the surrounding area since the previous permission was granted - or, indeed, in the visual impact that would arise in respect of the proposed development.
+The vicinity of the application site has a mixed character, with a variety of conventional dwelling types, sizes, building-to-building separations, orientations and relationships and a variety of external materials.
 The site is not located within or near to a Conservation Area.
-It is Government planning guidance that, in assessing impact of proposed development upon the character and appearance of an area, this should be considered in the light of the impact upon the area as a whole.
+It remains Government planning guidance that, in assessing impact of proposed development upon the character and appearance of an area, this should be considered in the light of the impact upon the area as a whole.
 As a result, the existence of differences from neighbouring buildings in terms of such matters as building height, design, number of storeys and external finishing materials are not likely to be sufficient to identify material harm on the character and appearance of an area as a whole.
 Indeed, it is extremely rare for the character and appearance of an area to be narrowly defined by a particular building type, design, age, size, height and overall appearance: the character of most urban landscapes is usually defined by a more eclectic mixture of features and characteristics and, as such, there is room for variations in, for example, building design, scale, height and appearance.
-Furthermore, modern housing estates such as Barningly Park cover a large area and are, in a visual sense, compartmentalised into smaller areas: estate roads are typically curved and housing arranged into cul-de-sacs limiting the extent to which any particular locality can be seen from another.
+Furthermore, modern housing estates such as Barningly Park cover a large area and are, in a visual sense, compartmentalised into smaller areas: estate roads are typically curved, and housing arranged into cul-de-sacs limiting the extent to which any locality can be seen from another.
 As in this case, housing is also interspersed with areas of public open space, trees and landscape planting.
-Views of the site from every direction would be relatively confined.
+Views of the site from every direction remain relatively confined.
 It is therefore considered that it is impossible for one locality within an estate to be readily seen from other areas within the estate and, in any event, to such an extent as to have any conceivable material and adverse visual impact upon the character and appearance of the area as a whole.

-Whilst undeniably of a relatively modern design and external appearance the proposed houses are considered to be entirely conventional and acceptable.
+Whilst undeniably of a relatively modern design and external appearance the proposed houses continue to be entirely conventional and acceptable.
 Quality external materials would be used that are dominantly of traditional brick and slate.
+As approved with the previous planning permission, boundaries of the site would, necessarily, be enclosed with fencing.
 Given the variety of external materials used in the Estate, which includes examples of buff bricks, it is considered that the proposed development would make its own contribution to the existing variety found within the Estate.